-Intro: Learn how to optimize your sales process and make it fundamental to the sales set up in your organization.
+Learn how to optimize your sales process, making it fundamental to your organization’s sales setup.

 At its core, sales is about having a process.
-It is a system of refined steps that allows you to change, tweak and improve the architecture behind your methods.
+It’s a system of refined steps allowing you to change, tweak and improve the architecture behind your methods.
 The best sales teams are the ones that have a sales process.

-Without one, you are on a one-way street to dysfunction, relying solely on your reps to produce the goods.
-That might work if you have a team full of Don Drapers.
-Sure, every company has that one natural sales person, but in reality, you need to optimize your sales process so it can become your star seller.
+Without one, you’re on a one-way street to dysfunction, relying solely on sales reps to produce the goods.
+That might work if you have a team full of Don Drapers–and sure, every company has that one natural sales person–but in reality, you need to optimize the sales process so it can become your star seller.
 Not the individual.

 Here’s how you can optimize your sales process and maximize revenue.